stats-432sp2018/stats-432sp2018.github.io/syllabus.md

 #### Cheating

 Last time I taught this course, I caught two students cheating on the first midterm.
 I did not enforce any penalty because the action did not help.
-The students received failing grades on the midterm and one failed the course while the other barely passed.
+The students received failing grades on the midterm, and one failed the course while the other barely passed.
 I carefully structure exams to make it so that I can catch these issues.
 I _will_ catch you, and it does not help.
 Do your own work and use the TA and me as resources.
 If you are struggling, we are here to help.

 #### Title IX